etfrogers/pyhank/README.md

   Manuel Guizar-Sicairos and Julio C. Guitierrez-Vega
   J. Opt.
 Soc.
 Am.
 A **21** (1) 53-58 (2004)

+It was designed for use primarily in cases where a discrete Hankel transform is required, similar to the FFT for a Fourier transform.
+It operates on functions stored in NumPy arrays.
+If you want an Hankel transform that operates on a callable function, you may be interested in [hankel](<https://github.com/steven-murray/hankel>) by Steven Murray.

+I have used this code extensively for beam-propagation-method calculations of radially-symmetric beams.
+In the radially symmetric case, the 2D FFT over x and y that would be used in a non-symmetric system is replaced by a 1D QDHT over r, making the computational load much lighter and allowing bigger simulations.

-It was inspired by Adam Wyatt's [Matlab version](https://uk.mathworks.com/matlabcentral/fileexchange/15623-hankel-transform) which I used for many years, before moving to Python and needing my own implementation.
-It aims to simplify the interface (using Python's object-oriented approach).
+PyHank was inspired by Adam Wyatt's [Matlab version](https://uk.mathworks.com/matlabcentral/fileexchange/15623-hankel-transform) which I used for many years, before moving to Python and needing my own implementation.
+It aims to simplify the interface (using Python's object-oriented approach) and utilise existing NumPy/SciPy functions wherever possible.

 It has both a simple single-shot interface, and a more advanced approach that speeds up computation significantly if making multiple transforms on the same grid.